Parkview Neurologic Rehabilitation Residency

 Parkview Neurologic Rehabilitation provides services to patients with a wide range of neurologic diagnoses.
 The residency mentor staff includes therapists with multiple specialty certifications including Board Certified Neurologic Clinical Specialists, NDT Certified therapists, Certified Stroke Rehabilitation Specialists, Certified Brain Injury Specialists, LSVT Certified therapist, ASIA Certified therapists, as well as staff devoted to clinical education.
 The Parkview Neurologic Residency program is an ABPTRFE residency in candidacy.

-Applicants must meet the following criteria by June 2021:
+Applicants must meet the following criteria prior to beginning the residency:

 - Graduate from a CAPTE-accredited physical therapy program